zerospeech/zerospeech2017/README.md

 * The input feature folder must contain a collection of feature files as described above, one file per wav files in the test corpus.

-* TODO need to describe expected output!!
+* **TODO** need to describe expected output!!

-TODO need to describe expected input folder structure!!
+**TODO** need to describe expected input folder structure!!

-### Using your own distance in evaluation
+### Evaluation program: using your own distance

 To see how it is possible to provide your own distance, let us show first how it is possible to obtain the default DTW+cosine distance using the `-d` option.
-The distance function used by default (DTW+cosine) is defined in the python script:

-     ./track1/eval/distance.py

-by the function named distance.
-So calling the `eval_track1.py` executable from the `./track1/eval` folder with the option:
+The distance function used by default (DTW+cosine) is defined in the python script `./track1/eval/distance.py` by the function named distance.
+So calling the `eval_track1.py` executable from the `./track1/eval` folder with the option `-d ./distance.distance` will reproduce the default behavior.

-     -d ./distance.distance

-will reproduce the default behavior.

-Now to define your own distance function you can for example copy the file:

-     ./track1/eval/distance.py

-in directory *dir* somewhere on your system, modify the distance function definition to suit your needs and call eval1 with the option:
+Now to define your own distance function you can for example copy the file `./track1/eval/distance.py` in directory *dir* somewhere on your system, modify the distance function definition to suit your needs and call `eval_track1.py` with the option `-d dir/distance.distance`.

-     -d dir/distance.distance

 You will see that the `distance.py` script begins by importing three other python modules, one for DTW, one for cosine distance and one for Kullback-Leibler divergence.
-The cosine and Kullback-Leibler modules are located in folder:

-     ./track1/src/ABXpy/distances/metrics

-and implement frame-to-frame distance computations in a fashion similar to the [scipy.spatial.distance.cdist](http://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.cdist.html#scipy.spatial.distance.cdist) function from the scipy python library.
-The DTW module is also located in the
+The cosine and Kullback-Leibler modules are located in folder `./track1/src/ABXpy/distances/metrics` and implement frame-to-frame distance computations in a fashion similar to the [scipy.spatial.distance.cdist](http://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.cdist.html#scipy.spatial.distance.cdist) function from the scipy python library.
-folder:

-     ./track1/src/ABXpy/distances/metrics

-but as a static library (`dtw.so`) compiled from the cython source file:
+The DTW module is also located in the folder `./track1/src/ABXpy/distances/metrics` but as a static library (`dtw.so`) compiled from the cython source file `./track1/src/ABXpy/distances/metrics/install/dtw.pyx` for efficiency reasons.

-     ./track1/src/ABXpy/distances/metrics/install/dtw.pyx

-for efficiency reasons.
 You can use our optimized DTW implementation with any frame-to-frame distance function with a synopsis like the *scipy.spatial.distance.cdist* function by modifying appropriately your copy of `distance.py`.
 You can also replace the whole distance computation by any python or cython module that you designed as long